-The American Academy of Dermatology established Melanoma Monday, which falls on the first Monday in May —May 3 this year, to raise awareness of the symptoms, causes, and prevention of the disease and the day has come to be symbolized by wearing orange clothing.
+The American Academy of Dermatology established Melanoma Monday, which falls on the first Monday in May — May 6 this year, three weeks before National Safe Sun Week, to raise awareness of the symptoms, causes, and prevention of the disease and the day has come to be symbolized by wearing black clothing.
 Melanoma, the deadliest type of skin cancer, is developed by 1 out of every 50 Americans at some point in their lifetime.
 There are many ways to prevent melanoma so, today, take extra time to learn how to reduce your risk!

 History of Melanoma Monday